pacospace/core/docs/ROADMAP.md

 ### Jupyter Requirements Management

-Jupyter tools focused on the Data Scientist workflow have been created to help them with dependencies management:
+Jupyter tools focused on the Data Scientist workflow have been created to help them with dependencies management with AI support:

 * Jupyter Notebook extension [jupyter-nbrequirements](https://github.com/thoth-station/jupyter-nbrequirements)